 - 1 cup grated parmesan or pecorino cheese

-Bake in the oven until the top is lightly browned and the cheese melted, about 20 minutes.
+6 Bake 20 min: Bake in oven at 350°F until the top is lightly browned and the cheese melted, about 20 minutes.